Ferris-Labs/site-draft/content/en/docs/User Guide/UI_generator.md

 1. Fill in some text "Server 1 - test" since it is a required field
 2. Fill in some text
+3. Add some file
-3. Click on Run to send the filled parameters to the package for execution
+4. Click on Run to send the filled parameters to the package for execution

 **Note that these are test parameters with dummy text**